Bond substitution provision of the Illinois Mechanics Lien Act

-This law goes into effect January 1, 2016 and it remains to be seen if property owners and developers will take immediately advantage of it and how the courts will eventually interpret it.
+This law has been in effect for a few years and some property owners, tenants and developers have started to take advantage of it especially in the case of a tenant that does not want to be in breach of its lease.
 In future articles, we will review the actual procedure on how to file the petition (and objection) to substitute a bond for an Illinois mechanics lien claim.

-A complete copy of the new law can be found here:
+A complete copy of Section 38.1 can be found here: